Patrick Antelmi

-Patrick Antelmi (born 15 March 1994), is an Australian professional footballer who plays as a forward for Sydney United.
+Patrick Antelmi (born 15 March 1994), is an Australian professional footballer who last played as a forward for Sydney United.

 Club career

 Western United

 On 17 July 2020, Antelmi signed for Western United for the remainder of the 2019–20 A-League season.
 He made his debut against Perth Glory, coming on as a substitute in the 90th minute in a 2–0 win.
 Antelmi was released at the end of the 2019–20 season.
 He immediately re-joined former club Sydney United.